Points to Consider when Applying for a Reasonable Accommodation

 For this reason, you might want to consider applying for a formal accommodation immediately or at some point after you have been granted one informally.
 By doing so a change in your situation as noted above would require you to simply show your new Principal or supervisor your letter of accommodation from the Medical Bureau, and he/she would be required to implement it as long as it has not expired.

-New York City Department of Education's Personnel Memorandum No. 4, 2009-10 is the document that UFT members use to apply for a reasonable accommodation through the Medical Bureau of the New York City Department of Education.
+New York City Department of Education's Personnel Memorandum No. 4, 2009-10 is the document that UFT members use for reference.
+You must apply for a reasonable accommodation through SOLAS.
 The information that you provide is kept confidential at the Medical Bureau.

 To consider your application for a reasonable accommodation the Medical Bureau must determine that you are a Qualified Individual with a Disability.